 2. Venmo (free)

-4. RentShare (free): While RentShare isn’t technically an app, this online tool is easy to use, accessible on your smartphone, and allows you to split bills and actually pay your rent directly to your landlord electronically.
+RentShare isn’t technically an app (it's an online tool) but it's easy to use, accessible on your smartphone, and allows you to split bills and actually pay your rent directly to your landlord electronically.

-As for paying your landlord, once you pay online—from a bank account, there is a $1.95 fee, and for credit and debit cards, you incur a 2.9% service fee—a check and a detailed letter is sent to your landlord or property management company.
-They don’t need to have an account to use RentShare; the amount is automatically drawn from your account after you pay (instead of having to wait for them to cash a check), and they even send you a reminder before it’s due.
+As for paying your landlord, once you pay online—from a bank account, there is a $1.95 fee, and for credit and debit cards, you incur a 2.9 percent service fee—a check and a detailed letter is sent to your landlord or property management company.
+They don’t need to have an account to use RentShare.
+The amount is automatically drawn from your account after you pay (instead of having to wait for them to cash a check), and they even send you a reminder before it’s due.

-Bottom line: To adopt a totally electronic approach to expense sharing,use Splitwise or HomeSlice to keep track of your expenses and payments, then combine one of them with Venmo, PayPal or a bank program like Chase QuickPay.
+The bottom line: To adopt a totally electronic approach to expense sharing, use something like Splitwise to keep track of your expenses and payments, then use it in conjunction with Venmo, SquareCash, PayPal or a bank program like Chase QuickPay.

 You Might Also Like